There are several ways of getting to Kalymnos, with the most popular being the following:

 Kalymnos has a very dry climate and it is possible to climb all year round, though the best two times to visit Kalymnos are in the spring (April and May) and the autumn (September and October).
 However, with many of the crags facing west and south, rock climbing throughout the winter is very pleasant and warm.
 There is frequently good weather in the winter, making climbing on Christmas day in a t-shirt a very real possibility.
 During the summer the island does get hot though there is often a refreshing summer breeze.
 By choosing your crags and climbing time carefully (most of the crags are in shade in the morning) it is possible to find the shade and then relax on the beach in the afternoon.

-At least a 60m rope is essential for rock climbing in Kalymnos, though there are routes 35 to 40m long, so ideally a 70m or even an 80m rope is required.
-All of the routes on Kalymnos are well bolted so between 12 to 18 quickdraws will be required for each route.
+At least a 70m rope is essential for rock climbing in Kalymnos, though there are routes 35 to 40m long, so ideally an 80m rope is required.
+All of the routes on Kalymnos are well bolted, which means around 12 to 20 quickdraws will be required for each route.

 Click on the images above to view a larger photograph, showing the excellent rock climbing to be found on the island of Kalymnos.